v 3.7.web 2025

 Slight and delicate.
 These are normally attributed to the Netherlands, although it is uncertain exactly where and some sets at auction have been speculated to come from Germany or Denmark.

-In this pattern, the kings, queens, and bishops appear as slender, 'multi-knopped' columns, distinguished mainly by height.
+In this pattern, the Kings, Queens, and bishops appear as slender, 'multi-knopped' columns, distinguished mainly by height.
 They often have contrasting finials, which may be bone on an otherwise wooden set.
 The knights look solemn, and are dramatically arched.
 Rooks are stylised towers with spires.

 17/18th C.